tiagodeluna/study-notes/AWS/README.md

 CodeDeploy is a deployment service that enables developers to perform *Blue Green Deployments* automatically, implementing the *Immutable servers* concept.
 Check the [documentation](https://aws.amazon.com/pt/documentation/codedeploy/) for more details.

+**CloudFormation**

+CloudFormation is the pure embodiment of infrastructure as code, because you can describe your application's architecture in a CloudFormation template as either JSON or YAML.
+It makes possible to, for example, version control your infrastructure, and reuse the same template to deploy copies of that architecture to other AWS regions or accounts.

 **CloudWatch**

-A tool that allows you to create **Billing Alarms** to avoid spending unexpected values while using your AWS account.
-CloudWatch also lets you collect and track metrics, monitor log files, and set other alert types.
+Amazon CloudWatch is a tool used to monitor AWS services, such as EC2, ELB and S3.
+It lets you collect and track metrics, monitor log files, and set other alert types.
 For example, we may be notified when the CPU is too busy for a certain time, writing or reading is slow, disk space is running out, among many other possibilities.
+CloudWatch also allows you to create **Billing Alarms** to avoid spending unexpected values while using your AWS account.
 Check the [documentation](https://aws.amazon.com/pt/documentation/cloudwatch/) for more details.

 **DynamoDB**